buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedComponentElements/Entities/IfcMechanicalFastener.md

 # IfcMechanicalFastener

 A mechanical fasteners connecting building elements or parts mechanically.
-A single instance of this class may represent one or many of actual mechanical fasteners, for example an array of bolts or a row of nails.
+A single instance of this class may represent one or many of actual mechanical fasteners, for example an array of bolts or a row of nails.<!-- end of definition -->

 > HISTORY  New entity in IFC2x2